yab-g4u/DataPilot/README.md

    - Click "Train Model" to preprocess your data and train the selected model.
    - View performance metrics and visualizations instantly.

+**6. Download the Trained Model (New Feature!):**

+After training, you can download the trained model for later use or deployment.
+This allows you to utilize your trained model outside of this web application.
+Click the "Download Model" button to save the model as a [file format, e.g., .pkl, .joblib] file.

 ---

 ## 🌐 **Try the Interactive Dashboard**